jkey-67/spyglass/README.md

 Spyglass is licensed under the [GPLv3](http://www.gnu.org/licenses/gpl-3.0.html).

-**Spyglass does not play sounds - is there a remedy for this?**

-The most likely cause of this is that pyglet is not installed.

 **A little bit to big for such a little tool.**

-The .exe ships with the complete environment and needed libs.
-You could save some space using the the source code instead.
+The .exe ships with the complete python environment and needed libs.
+You could save some space using the source code instead.

 **What platforms are supported?**

-Spyglass runs on Windows and Linux.
-Windows standalone packages are provided with each release.
-Linux users are advised to use the compiled binary however the source is also an available option.
+Spyglass runs on Windows, Linux and Mac.
+A Windows standalone packages are provided with each release.
+Linux and Mac users are advised to use run spyglass from source.

 **What file system permissions does Spyglass need?**

 - It reads your EVE chatlogs
 - It creates and writes to **path-to-your-chatlogs**/../../spyglass/.
-- It needs to connect the internet (dotlan.evemaps.net, eveonline.com, cva-eve.org, and eve gate).
+- It needs to connect the internet [dotlan](dotlan.evemaps.net), and [EVE Swagger Interface](https://esi.evetech.net/).

 **Spyglass calls home?**

 Yes it does.
 If you don't want to this, use a firewall to forbid it.
-Spyglass looks for a new version at startup and loads dynamic infomation (i.e., jump bridge routes) from home.
-It will run without this connection but some functionality will be unavailable.

-Both of these actions route to amazon s3 servers requesting data.
+Spyglass use the esi interface to update player images, routes and structure data from eve online.

 NO DATA IS SENT FROM YOU TO ME!